When does my maintenance or subscription expire?

 How do I upgrade my license or purchase additional licenses?

 To upgrade to the latest version of Tableau, please see our Product Downloads and Release Notes page.
 To upgrade from Desktop Personal to Desktop Professional, please contact your Account Manager to receive a quote for the difference in license cost and pro-rated maintenance fees.
-To purchase additional licenses, please contact your Account Manager to receive a quote.
+To purchase additional licenses, please visit the Tableau Webstore or contact your Account Manager to receive a quote.

 Can I change license types?